splunk/splunk-operator/docs/Examples.md

 splunk-operator-metrics                                     ClusterIP   10.100.181.146   <none>        8383/TCP,8686/TCP                                11d
 ```

-To login to your new Splunk Enterprise cluster, you can forward port 8000
-to one of the search head pods, or use a load balancing service that is
-automatically created for your deployment:
+To login to your new Splunk Enterprise cluster, you can forward port 8000 to one of the search head pods, or use a load balancing service that is automatically created for your deployment:

 ```
 kubectl port-forward service/splunk-example-search-head-service 8000
 ```

-Similar to other examples, the default administrator password can be obtained
-from the global kubernetes secrets object as described here:
+Similar to other examples, the default administrator password can be obtained from the global kubernetes secrets object as described here:

 ```
 kubectl get secret splunk-`<namespace`>-secret -o jsonpath='{.data.password}' | base64 --decode
 ```

-Please see [Configuring Ingress](Ingress.md) for guidance on making your
-Splunk clusters accessible outside of Kubernetes.
+See [Configuring Ingress](Ingress.md) for guidance on making your Splunk Enterprise clusters accessible from outside of Kubernetes.

 ### Cleaning Up

-As these examples demonstrate, the Splunk Operator for Kubernetes makes it
-easy to create and manage clustered deployments of Splunk Enterprise.
-Given
-the reduced complexity, the comparable resource requirements from
-leveraging containers, and the ability to easily start small and scale as
-necessary, we recommend that you use the `IndexerCluster` and `SearchHeadCluster`
+As these examples demonstrate, the Splunk Operator makes it easy to create and manage clustered deployments of Splunk Enterprise.
+Given the reduced complexity, the comparable resource requirements from leveraging containers, and the ability to easily start small and scale as necessary, we recommend that you use the `IndexerCluster` and `SearchHeadCluster` resources when creating deployments using the Splunk Operator.
-resources in favor of `Standalone`, unless you have a specific reason not to.

-To remove the resources created from this example, run
+To remove the resources created from this example, run:

 ```
-kubectl delete standalone single kubectl delete shc example kubectl delete idc example kubectl delete clustermaster cm
+kubectl delete standalone single kubectl delete shc example kubectl delete idc example kubectl delete mc example_mc kubectl delete clustermaster cm
 ```

 ## SmartStore Index Management

 Indexes can be managed through the Splunk Operator.
 Every index configured through the Splunk Operator must be SmartStore enabled.
-For further details, see [SmartStore Resource Guide](SmartStore.md).
+See [SmartStore Resource Guide](SmartStore.md).

 ## Using Default Settings

 The Splunk Enterprise container supports many
 [default configuration settings](https://github.com/splunk/splunk-ansible/blob/develop/docs/advanced/default.yml.spec.md)
 which are used to set up and configure new deployments.
-The Splunk Operator
-provides several ways to configure these.
+The Splunk Operator provides several ways to configure these.

 Suppose we create a ConfigMap named `splunk-defaults` that includes a
 `default.yml` in our kubernetes cluster: